riscv-admin/hypervisors/CHARTER.md

 # Hypervisors SIG Charter

-The scope of the Hypervisor Software SIG can be:
+The scope of the Hypervisor Software SIG is:

 1. Coordinate progress on various open-source hypervisors (such as KVM, Xen, Xvisor, Bao, etc).
 2. Coordinate progress on various open-source hypervisor tools (such as QEMU, KVMTOOL, RustVMM, Libvirt, etc).